 Ms Danilecka-Wojewódzka graduated in Polish philology from the University of Gdańsk and worked for many years as a teacher and high school principal in Słupsk.

 She has been actively involved in local government for many years, previously working at the Department of Culture of the Provincial Office and serving as the press spokesperson for the Mayor of Słupsk.
 Later, she was a City Councilor in Słupsk, where she held roles such as Deputy Chairperson and Chairperson of the Culture and Education Committee.
+From 2014 to 2018, she served as the Deputy Mayor of Słupsk, overseeing education, culture, sports, social assistance, and housing policy.
+In 2018, she was elected Mayor of Słupsk, securing re-election in 2024.
+In 2005, she was awarded the Gold Cross of Merit.

 Member of Kaunas City Council, Chairperson of Management and Community Development Committee